-Additionally, students admitted in cohorts 2013-2021 must also pass an oral comprehensive examination, demonstrating attainment of competencies, and complete an Applied Dissertation or Dossier Style Dissertation research project.
-For information regarding the Dossier Style Dissertation requirements, please see the 2021 Cohort tab.
+Additionally, students admitted in cohorts 2013-2020 must also pass an oral comprehensive examination, demonstrating attainment of competencies and complete an Applied Dissertation research project.
 Information regarding the Applied Dissertation is provided below.

 Problems of Practice and Applied Dissertation

 Students examine a Problem of Practice (POP)-an area of concern they have observed within their professional context.
 This POP becomes the focus of the student's Applied Dissertation research.
 The Applied Dissertation is embedded within the EdD program coursework, which provides students with a unique opportunity to examine an issue important to the organization in which they are employed.